What Is “Sa-Shi-Su-Se-So”? Japanese Seasonings Explained

 Se – Soy Sauce (しょうゆ)

-・Fermented from soybeans and wheat; provides umami, color, and aroma.
+• Fermented from soybeans and wheat; adds umami, aroma, and color.

-・Forms the flavor base for sauces, marinades, stir-fries, and soups.
+• Base for marinades, sauces, stir-fries, and soups.

 So – Miso (みそ)

-・Regional varieties (mame miso, kome miso, mugi miso) offer unique flavors.
+• Regional varieties such as mame miso, kome miso, and mugi miso offer distinct flavors.

 Popular Japanese Spices & Condiments

-Black & White Pepper (こしょう): Adds heat & aroma.
+• Black & White Pepper (こしょう): Adds heat and aroma.

-Sesame Oil (ごまあぶら): Aromatic for stir-fries & salads.
+• Sesame Oil (ごまあぶら): Aromatic for stir-fries and salads.

-Wasabi (わさび): Sharp flavor for sushi & sashimi.
+• Wasabi (わさび): Sharp flavor for sushi and sashimi.
 Shop here

-Yuzu & Yuzu Kosho (ゆず・ゆずこしょう): Fresh citrus & spicy paste for hot pot & grilled dishes.
+• Yuzu & Yuzu Kosho (ゆず・ゆずこしょう): Fresh citrus and spicy paste.

-Momiji Daikon (もみじだいこん): Pickled daikon adds color & mild acidity.
+• Momiji Daikon (もみじだいこん): Pickled daikon with mild acidity.

-Buying & Substitutes: Miso and soy sauce are in supermarkets/Asian stores.
+• Buying: Miso and soy sauce are widely available in supermarkets and Asian stores.
 Start small to adjust flavor.

-Storage: Refrigerate opened soy sauce, miso, and mirin.
-Add sesame oil & spices sparingly.
+• Storage: Refrigerate opened soy sauce, miso, and mirin.

 Today’s Takeaway

-Mastering Japan’s “Sa-Shi-Su-Se-So” seasonings and key spices makes it easy to enjoy authentic Japanese flavors at home—and you can get all these ingredients directly from our store links.
+Mastering Japan’s “Sa-Shi-Su-Se-So” seasonings makes it easy to enjoy authentic Japanese flavors at home.
+You can find all these ingredients in our curated collections.

 Follow Unmai on Instagram